TurboVega/agon_compression/README.md

 other platforms (with any small changes that _might_ be necessary), or translated into other languages, as desired.

+NOTE: Compressed files have no special wrapper or header, so your Agon application must know that they are compressed, and treat them accordingly!

 ## Compress
 This application compresses the input file, yielding the output file.
 Worst case, the output file may be 25% larger than the input file.
 This can only happen if the input file is completely